Steinem Sisters Collection

 Located at Main Library

-The Steinem Sisters Collection is a feminist collection that explores the lives and achievements of women; champions their historical, cultural and political contribution; and strives to provide a welcoming space for women of all walks of life to share their truths.
+The Steinem Sisters Collection is a feminist collection that explores the lives and achievements of women.
+Created to honor Gloria Steinem, the collection champions the historical, cultural and political contribution of women; and strives to provide a welcoming space for women of all walks of life to share their truths.
 The types of materials we collect are first and foremost “feminist materials”- which are those materials that uphold women’s rights and interests in defining and promoting political, economic, personal and social equality of the sexes.

 This collection was made possible due to a generous donation by The Steinem’s Sisters Collective.